amonje/consul/website/source/docs/guides/acl.html.md

 Bootstrapping the ACL system is a multi-step process, we will cover all the necessary steps in this guide.

 * Enable ACLs on all the servers.
-* Create the initial bootstrap token and apply the master token to all the servers.
+* Create the initial bootstrap token.
 * Create the agent policy.
 * Create the agent token and apply it to the servers.
 * Enable ACLs on the clients and apply the agent token.